 Not only can symptoms interfere with your quality of life, but they can also be a sign of something more serious.
 For instance, bleeding after menopause can be a warning sign of anything from non-cancerous polyps to endometrial cancer.
 Talking to our providers about symptoms may help with early detection of serious health conditions.

 Getting quality health care is important at every age, including after menopause.
 Our team at HerKare provides you with quality care at every stage of life.
 We are here to help you take care of your overall health, whether you need preventative care or are experiencing worrying symptoms.
 We believe in empowering women by providing them with the personalized health care solutions they need to feel their best.
-Schedule a gynecological exam at one of our convenient locations or make an appointment for our other treatment services to learn how we can make a difference for you.
+Schedule an exam at one of our convenient locations or make an appointment for our other treatment services to learn how we can make a difference for you.